 - US Federal Tax ID, most recent 990.

 - Names of governing board members.

 - Hi-res company logo.

 The Grants Committee will review proposals to determine/ensure:

-The project aligns with the Foundation’s mission and giving pillar(s)
+- The project aligns with the Foundation’s grantmaking philosophy.

 Once a proposal is funded, grantees are required to complete a mid-project progress report.
 Designed to collect both qualitative and quantitative information, the report allows the Foundation to compare targeted vs. actual results, and verify a measurable impact on funeral service.